hnhparitosh/Twitter_Sentiment_Analysis/README.md

 Model was trained using sklearn pipeline: CountVectorizer, TfidfTransformer and LinearSVC classifier.
 The training data contained only 2 labels - Positive and Negative Sentiment but test data also had Neutral Sentiment.
-Thats why accuracy score was better for train and validation set but less for test set.
+Thats why accuracy score was better for train set (79.33) and validation set (76.50) but less for test set (60.44).

 Run the sentiment_analysis.py to train the model and Evaluate sentiment for any tweet.